Kaustubh250793/PromotionEngine/README.md

 git clone https://github.com/shegaon/PromotionEngine.git

-2.Build the solution in Visual Studio 20172019
+2.Build the solution in Visual Studio 20192019

-In case error- Check the NuGet package manager for updates to the installed packages
+In case of nuget error- Check the NuGet package manager for updates to the installed packages

 3.Run project

-# Please refer wiki Page for more details